Google and Coursera launch program to train more IT support specialists

 Offering more targeted vocational courses, as well as working with Google, are both not completely new areas for the company.
 Google was already offering a couple of courses through the platform, specifically for certifications for Google Cloud architects and Google Cloud developers, for companies that are implementing its cloud services and want to train up staff to run them.

 Meanwhile, the Coursera for Business division of the startup, which has been around since September 2016, has been “wonderful” so far, said Maggioncalda.
 Coursera has worked with over 500 companies, growing more than 300 percent in 2017, according to Maggioncalda.

-The CEO joined from financial services business Financial Engines, which he took as CEO from startup to public listing — a notable detail for Coursera, which is now valued at over $800 million and may well also be looking at a similar trajectory.
+The CEO joined from financial services business Financial Engines, which he took as CEO from startup to public listing — a notable detail for Coursera, which is now valued at over $800 million and may well also be looking at a similar trajectory.Featured Image: starmanseries/Flickr UNDER A CC BY 2.0 LICENSE

 0